igorwaw/web-random/content/pelican.md

 So there you have it, ChatGPT got right.
 Out of many static website generators, I chose Pelican because it's easy to use and written in Python.
 To be frank, I never even looked at the source code because I never had to modify or extend anything, but it's good to know that I can.

+## Start simple

+Static site generators can seem quite intimidating.
+You're faced with thousands of configuration options, plugins and themes.
+But you don't have to use all of these, definitely not from the start.
+My suggestion is to do some minimal configuration, add a bit of content, generate the website, repeat.
+For the developers: think of it as a one-person Scrum with 30 minutes sprint time.

 ## Installing Pelican and initializing the website